 Step 8: Next, We have to provide the credentials required to connect with the respective database.
 Here we are providing the Username and password of our Microsoft SQL Server 2014 and owner name as dbo.

 Once you fill the details, please click on the connect button to connect with the SQL database.
 After you connected successfully, click on the Generate and Execute button to generate and execute the SQL file

-From the below screenshot you can observe that we successfully generated the Target table inside our Microsoft SQL Server 2014.
+From the below screenshot, you can observe that we successfully created the Target table inside our Microsoft SQL Server 2014.